 Rachel Dolezal─Putting a Face on Sociopathic Lying

-Rachel Dolezal’s identity misrepresentation can’t be excused away by terms like transracial or imagining that she did it for the good of others.
+Rachel Dolezal is a White woman who pretended she was Black.
+As a "Black" woman she had paid positions as an advocate for people of color.
+Her identity misrepresentation can’t be excused away by terms like transracial or imagining that she did it for the good of others.

 Rachel is a case study in sociopathic lying.

-Not only did Rachel become very “tan,” get fake hair, and create an elaborate backstory including pictures of a Black man she claimed was her father, she also made many claims that she was the target of hate crimes.
+Not only did Rachel become very “tan,” get fake hair, and create an elaborate backstory including pictures of a Black man she claimed was her father (who was NOT her father or father-figure), she also made claims that she was the target of nine hate crimes.

 Faking hate crimes is not doing good for the community she was supposed to be an advocate for.